sofa-framework/conda-ci/README.md

 ## Installing SOFA

 You can install each of the previously mentioned package using conda command-line by specifying the `sofa-framework` custom channel.
-For example, if you want to install only SOFA runtime libraries, i.e. the `libsofa-core` package, use:
+For example, if you want to install **only SOFA runtime libraries**, i.e. the `libsofa-core` package, use:

 ```
 conda install libsofa-core --channel sofa-framework